 Mortgage industry use case: From lead intake to post-closing

-- When a new lead comes in through their website or referral partner, AI automatically scores and routes it to the most suitable loan officer based on availability and expertise.
+- Lead intake and routing: New leads from a website or referral partner are automatically captured, scored, and routed to the appropriate loan officer based on availability and deal type.

 Affordable mortgage CRM options for small businesses and independent brokers